salenius/RHeatmap/README.md

 # RHeatmap
-Developing heatmap to study financial markets
+Developing a heatmap for studying financial markets.